ikjordan/QL_USB_KBD/README.md

 In this project, it is connected to the Pico in series with a 220Ω resister.
 The power LED has been configured to be on when CAPS LOCK is *not* set, and off when CAPS LOCK is not set.
 It has been configured this way, so that the Power light glows when in the more common setting i.e. CAPS LOCK is not enabled.

 ## Installation
-The project uses Circuit Python, and the Adafruit Matrix Keypad library.
+The project uses CircuitPython, and the Adafruit Matrix Keypad library.
 Instructions for installation can be found [here](https://learn.adafruit.com/matrix-keypad/python-circuitpython).

 The code must run automatically on power up.
 In addition the usual auto-mount of the CIRCUITPY drive should be disabled.